PoCInnovation/Workshops/p2p/5.Create_an_ERC-20/README.md

 ### 📑 **Description**:

 In this step, you will do the most important part: the implementation of the standard functions.
+Implementing standard functions in your ERC-20 token contract is a crucial element to ensure compatibility, interoperability, and adoption of your token within the Ethereum ecosystem.

 ### 📌 **Tasks**: